 We agree.
-We changed paragraph (g) of this AD to state: "For the purpose of this AD, an ESV is whenever engine maintenance performed prior to reinstallation requires the separation of a pair of major mating engine module flanges.
+We changed paragraph (g) of this AD to state: "For the purpose of this AD, ESV is whenever engine maintenance performed prior to reinstallation requires the separation of a pair of major mating engine module flanges.
 Separation of flanges solely for the purpose of shipment without subsequent internal maintenance is not an ESV.
 Separation of the external gearbox engine mating flanges or removal of the external gearbox is also not classified as a shop visit."

-Request To Delay Implementation of Reduced Rotating Parts Life Limits

-American Airlines (AAL), FedEx Express, and RR asked that we revise or remove paragraph (e)(2) of this AD to eliminate the requirement to assign the reduced maximum approved lives within 30 days of the effective date of this AD and allow the current lives as published in the Time Limits Manual (TLM) to remain in effect until November 30, 2016.
+Request To Delay Implementation of Reduced Rotating Parts Life Limits the Time Limits Manual (TLM) to remain in effect until November 30, 2016.
 AAL stated that the AD requirement will cause problems for operator life limit tracking systems, causing confusion and possibly the grounding of aircraft.
 Operator life limit tracking systems prevent the operation of parts beyond their maximum approved lives.

+American Air Lines (AAL) and RR asked that we revise or remove paragraph (e)(2) of this AD to eliminate the requirement to assign the reduced maximum approved lives within 30 days of the effective date of this AD and allow the current lives as published in approved lives.
 We disagree.
 Operating beyond the redefined, reduced cyclic life limits represents an unsafe condition.
-LPT stage 2 discs that exceed the reduced life limits should be removed from service as soon as practicable to correct an unsafe condition.
+LLPs that exceed the reduced life limits should be removed from service as soon as practicable to correct an unsafe condition.
 We did not change this AD.